Who Needs Disability Insurance?Back

 What is Disability Insurance?

-Disability insurance can replace your lost income if you’re unable to work due to illness or injury.
+Disability insurance in Utah can replace your lost income if you’re unable to work due to illness or injury.
 Think of it as insurance for your paycheck, which is likely your most valuable asset.
 Half of working Americans couldn’t make it a month before financial difficulties would set in when faced with the loss of a regular paycheck due to extended illness or injury.
-Short-term and long-term disability insurance provides a way to avoid dipping into savings or going into debt during an emergency by providing a percentage of your income.
+Short-term disability insurance and long-term disability insurance provide a way to avoid dipping into savings or going into debt during an emergency by providing a percentage of your income.

 The average worker has a 30 percent chance of becoming injured, ill or disabled at some point during their lifetime—yet, 51 million American workers are without disability insurance, including 52 percent of all single female workers.
 Disability insurance is also crucial for self-employed workers.
 If you financially support a spouse or partner, children or even aging parents, disability insurance can provide protection and help make sure they’re cared for if you’re unable to work due to a disability claim.